How to make your own relaxing peppermint pillow spray

 Always check before you use them and if in doubt consult a qualified aromatherapist.

-Always store essential oils and homemade pillow spray out of reach of children.
+Always store essential oils and homemade pillow spray out of reach of children and pets.
+For more about side effects of using peppermint oil read here.